-In Response To This Post About Bed Bug Reporting, I Received The Following Message From A Unit Owner:
+In Response To A Post About Bed Bug Reporting, I Received The Following Message From A Unit Owner:

 “Reading it reminded me of advice posted in a NYC hotel room years ago: after traveling, put your suitcase in the bathtub for 24 hours.
 Do not put your suitcase on the bed or any surface on which you will sit or sleep.
 The one time I violated this advice, I ended up with bedbugs in my bed and unknowingly spread them to every place I set until our exterminator got rid of them.”